-- 4.1 The DSL will: - act as a source of support, advice, and expertise for all staff - act as a point of contact with the safeguarding partners - liaise with the headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations - as required, liaise with the "case manager" and the LADO for child protection concerns in cases which concern a staff member - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, senior mental health leads and special educational needs coordinators (SENCOs), on matters of safety and safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health
+4.1 The DSL will:

+- act as a source of support, advice, and expertise for all staff. - act as a point of contact with the safeguarding partners. - liaise with the Head of School to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - as required, liaise with the "case manager" and the LADO for child protection concerns in cases which concern a staff member. - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, senior mental health leads and special educational needs coordinators (SENCOs), on matters of safety and safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health.

-- promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement, and achievement at school. ensuring that the school knows who the cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and, - support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes. - attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - liaise with other agencies working with the child, share information as appropriate and contribute to assessments. - liaise with agencies providing early help services and coordinate referrals from the school to targeted early help services for children in need of support.
+- promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances. - work with the Executive Headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement, and achievement at school.
+The Senior Leadership Team prioritise promoting the needs (pastoral and educational) of these pupils. - This includes: - ensuring that the school knows who the cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and, - support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes. - Attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - Liaise with other agencies working with the child, share information as appropriate and contribute to assessments. - Liaise with agencies providing early help services and coordinate referrals from the school to targeted early help services for children in need of support.
 Monitor any cases referred to early help and consider referral to children's social care where the situation does not improve.